manuelmeister/astro-icon/src/README.md

 ## Styling

-Styling your `astro-icon` is straightforward.
+Styling your `astro-iconify` is straightforward.
 Any styles can be targeted to the `[astro-icon]` attribute selector.
 If you want to target a specific icon, you may target it by name using `[astro-icon="filename"]`.

 ```astro
 ---